MISTI media contest showcases MIT students working to build a better world!

-MIT AAA Board Member and Alumnus, Georges Aoude (PhD 2011) participated in the Innovation Panel at the 11th International Symposium of Dubai Police, where he talked about the future of self-driving, connected vehicle technology and legislation around it.
-He participated through his company Derq, the Dubai-based MIT spin-off, which he founded to eliminate road accidents and save lives by using machine learning and V2X technology.
+MIT AAA Board Member, Georges Aoude (PhD 2011) participated in the Innovation Panel at the 11th International Symposium of Dubai Police, where he talked about the future of self-driving and connected vehicle technology and legislation and Derq, the Dubai-based MIT spin-off that George founded to eliminate road accidents and save lives by using machine learning and V2X technology.
 Participants included representatives of the FBI, INTERPOL HQ and many other Police organizations.
-Read more
+For more information click here!

-There are more than a billion non-sewered households around the world, for whom toilets can be transformative.
-To address this challenge, an MIT spinout, Change: WATER Labs, founded by MIT Diana Yousef, Huda Elasaad and other colleagues, is developing a compact and evaporative toilets.
-Read more here
+There are more than a billion non-sewered households around the world.
+To address this challenge, Change: WATER Labs, founded by Diana Yousef, Huda Elasaad and other colleagues, is developing a compact and evaporative toilets.
+Read more about it here!

 Cool!
-MIT Alumnus Marwan Aboudib (MSRED, 2016) is the Co-Founder and CEO of Tekuma, which connects emerging artists and their art with property owners and their multi-family residential and commercial properties.
+Marwan Aboudib (MSRED, 2016) is the Co-Founder and CEO of Tekuma, which connects emerging artists and their art with property owners and their multifamily residential and commercial properties.
 By transforming properties into galleries, Takuma adds value to real estate while showcasing artworks and the stories behind their creation.
-More about it here!
+Read more here!

 21 February 2017

 MIT celebrates its diversity, featuring Ihssan Tinawi, a junior

 double-majoring in electrical engineering and computer science and

 economics, who "grew up in Damascus".